pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 ### Prior Specifications

 Most of the priors are not very informative.
 The only tricky part here is to think that we are working on the normalized log scale of the relative births data.
 For example, for the global trend we use a Gaussian process with an exponential quadratic kernel.
-We use a the following priors for the length scale:
+We use the following priors for the length scale:

 ```{code-cell} ipython3
 fig, ax = plt.subplots()